 NWNV is open to any writers and composers who feel their perspectives have been historically underrepresented in the musical theater canon.

 All creative team members must be 18 years of age or older.
-Applicants are welcome to submit more than one musical work for consideration and may re-apply with shows submitted in previous years.
+Applicants may submit more than one musical work for consideration and may re-apply with works submitted in previous years, along with an explanation of what development and/or changes have occurred since the prior submission.

 Submission materials include: